 6. Don’t forget the Alt text for your images

 Nowadays, when you do a Google search, it returns as many image results as text-based results.
 Optimizing your images for search engines is another way to improve your organic traffic.
-Providing an alt text to an images helps search engines understand what the image is about.
+Providing alt text to images helps search engines understand what the image is about.
 This also makes it easier for Google to understand your site’s content.

 - Keywords are included on the ALT attribute.

 - Your alt text is related to your site’s content.